Three years ago, I transitioned from Customer Success into Product Management full-time. Here is what my résumé included:

 I also found it helpful to learn about the software development process.
 Learning about Agile Development, scrums, PRDs and design tools was helpful in this regard.

 I will be perfectly candid here, I was searching for a clear list of things to learn.
-I wanted something titled “The perfect guide to all things technical that you must learn to become a Product Manager.”
 I never came across such a guide.
-If you are looking for something similar, I find the following exercise to be more helpful.
-Just pick any service that seems interesting and learn about the components that were used to build it.
+If you are looking for something similar, I recommend that you instead just get started on your own.
+Pick any service that seems interesting and learn about the components that were used to build it.
 For example, a simple search about how was Facebook built yields answers such as this and this.
 Also, kind folks over at Quora answer just about any question people have.

 A project to showcase readiness.